 To get a feeling for some of the content, have a watch of my Photo Walk Introduction video.
 I use the idea of the Photo Walk as a starting point for creating original and personal imagery.
 A great warm up exercise for a new creative project.

 To access the free mini course, sign up to The New Creative and you will receive automatic access when it’s ready and available in September this year.

 Materials as Textiles: creating imagery from foil, concrete and paper

 Materials have been a catalyst in all my work from day one.
 Whenever that was.
-Maybe it was watching my mum mix up flour, salt and water and turn it into salt dough (play dough that went in the oven!).
+Maybe it was watching my mum mix up flour, salt and water and turn it into salt dough.
 New matter created with these basic ingredients.
 It was as easy as that.
 Now I could be master of my own creative universe, what else could I transform?
 And so it continued many experiments later into A Level choices of science and art.
 For me, these two subjects asked the same question – what happens when…?
 My scientific education was always a little more laden with sheer fact over discovery and things became a bit static for me there, all that memory testing.
 So I ventured down the art road, hauling my science bag of tricks along with me.

 I’ve always looked to artists working with non decorative materials.
 Anotonio Tapies, Eva Hesse, and Robert Rauschenberg are my heroes.
 Their use of plaster, rope, plastic, latex, glass, sheeting, cardboard, wood, sand and grit all signalled the power of art resting in the material itself.
 Their materials do the work while they, the artist play the supreme role of editing: gathering and arranging substances to be best seen and felt.